lareza-farhan-wanaghi/vix-evermos-golang-backend/readme.md

 3. The "email" dan "no telepon" columns of the User table must be unique.
 4. Using JWT for the authentication.
 5. Having an API(s) uploading a file(s).
-6. When creating User data, the Toko data associated with that User should also be created automatically.
+6. When creating User data, create also its Toko data automatically.
 7. Alamat data is needed when creating Trx data.
 8. The Category table should only be modified by admin users.
 9. Implmenting data pagination.